-In June 2011, the ICANN Board directed that top-level protections for certain Red Cross and International Olympic Committee identifiers be included in the final AGB.
-In November 2012, second-level protections for certain Red Cross and International Olympic Committee identifiers were added.
-These protections were intended to be interim measures, applicable while the GAC and GNSO continued to develop policy advice concerning appropriate protections for these two INGOs at the top and second level.
+In June 2011, the ICANN Board directed that top-level prohibitions on the delegation of certain Red Cross and International Olympic Committee identifiers be included in the final AGB.
+In November 2012, second-level protections for certain Red Cross and International Olympic Committee identifiers were added to the list of identifiers that new gTLD registry operators were obliged to withhold from registration.
+These protections were intended to be interim measures, applicable during the period in which the GAC and GNSO continued to develop policy advice concerning appropriate protections for these two INGOs at the top and second level.
 Subsequently, the Board granted temporary protection for a specific list of IGO names and acronyms provided by the GAC, in response to advice from the GAC, again on an interim basis, to allow gTLDs approved under the 2012 New gTLD Program to begin launching while policy development work continued.

+The GNSO concluded an expedited PDP on the protection of IGO and INGO identifiers in all gTLDs in November 2013.
+The consensus recommendations from this PDP were adopted unanimously by the GNSO Council; however, some of those recommendations were inconsistent with GAC advice on the topic and in April 2014 the ICANN Board approved only those GNSO recommendations that were viewed as consistent with GAC advice.
+For purposes of this current PDP, the inconsistent recommendation of greatest relevance is the different perspective of the GAC and the GNSO on the question of protection for IGO acronyms.
+Where the GAC had advised that protection for IGO acronyms be of a permanent nature and disputes should be resolved via binding third party arbitration, the GNSO had recommended that IGO acronyms be protected via the Trademark Clearinghouse mechanism of a 90-days Claims Notice period.
+The inconsistency between the GAC advice and GNSO recommendations on this point remains unresolved, and led to the formation of the IGO Small Group in 2014, whose eventual proposal and its consideration by this WG is detailed further below, in Section 3.4.

 3.3 Review of Legal Instruments, Legal Expert Opinion and Other External Source Materials